bryanmkim/Point-Tracker/README.md

 - Players can't go below 0 points
 - Each score change counts as a "game played"

-### Data Management
-- All data is stored locally in your browser
-- Use "Export Data" to backup your tournament
-- "Clear All Data" will permanently delete everything

-## Browser Compatibility

-Works with all modern browsers:
-- Chrome/Edge (recommended)
-- Firefox
-- Safari
-- Mobile browsers

-## Security Note

-This is designed for local use.
-The admin password is stored in browser localStorage.
-For production use with sensitive data, additional security measures would be recommended.

 ## Troubleshooting

 **Can't access Admin Mode?**